yoon-group/yoon-group.github.io/_pages/about.md

 </div>

 <div class="clearfix">
-We research fluid flow and reactive transport in geologic systems, focusing on the complex interactions between geologic structures, flow dynamics, solute transport, geochemical reactions, and microbial processes.
-Our goal is to deepen our understanding of how these interconnected processes influence the environment, shape ecosystems, and affect water and energy resources.
+<p>We research fluid flow and reactive transport in geologic systems, focusing on the complex interactions between geologic <strong>structures</strong>, <strong>flow</strong> dynamics, solute <strong>transport</strong>, geochemical <strong>reactions</strong>, and <strong>microbial</strong> processes.
+Our goal is to deepen our understanding of how these interconnected processes influence the environment, shape ecosystems, and affect water and energy resources.</p>

+We operate two laboratories:
+<p><em><u>Geofluids Lab</u></em> focuses on utilizing experimental methods to investigate biogeochemical processes within hydrogeologic systems at the micro-scale.
+This lab is equipped with instruments for microfluidic experiments and particle image velocimetry, enabling us to directly observe these processes in detail.</p>

+<p><em><u>Quantitative Hydrogeology Lab</u></em> leverages high-performance computational modeling and fluorescence spectroscopy to study flow and reactive transport processes across various scales, from the microscopic to the field level.
+This lab is equipped with high-performance workstations, instruments for fluorescence spectroscopy, and exclusive access to the supercomputing resources at UF HiPerGator.</p>

 </div>

 <br>